VMI Keydets basketball

 The VMI Keydets basketball team represents the Virginia Military Institute in Lexington, Virginia, in the sport of men's college basketball.
 They compete in the Southern Conference of the NCAA Division I. They have played their home games in Cameron Hall since 1981.
 VMI has played basketball since 1908, and had played in the Southern Conference (SoCon) until 2003, when they moved to the Big South.
 VMI rejoined the SoCon on July 1, 2014.
 They are coached by Andrew Wilson.
+The Keydets have appeared three times in the NCAA Division I men's basketball tournament, most recently in 1977; their tournament drought is the ninth longest in history.

-VMI does not field a women's basketball team.
+Notably, VMI is one of only two Division I schools that do not sponsor women's basketball.
+The other is fellow Southern Conference member and senior military college: The Citadel.

 History

 Early years

 The VMI basketball program began in 1908 under head coach Pete Krebs, and team went 3–3 in their inaugural season.
 VMI enjoyed mild success within the first several years of its existence, achieving twelve winning seasons in seventeen years as an independent between 1908 and 1925, including records of 11–1 and 16–1 1920 and 1921, respectively.
 Pinky Spruhan, who coached the Keydets from 1919 to 1922, had a 38–9 coaching record which still stands as the highest winning percentage of any VMI head basketball coach (.809).